rust-project-primer/book/src/testing/runners.md

 main advantage is that it is [up to 3x faster][benchmarks] according to their own benchmarks.

+In my testing, I've observed a 10% speedup, but it depends on how many tests you have and what they are bottlenecked by.
+In my case, the tests were bottlenecked by external services, so there is not too much `cargo nextest` can do.
+But if you have a lot of tests and/or a large Cargo workspace, be sure to give `cargo nextest` a try, you may see a marked improvement in testing time and the output is also more terse, which I like.

 ## Reading

 [How (and why) nextest uses